mrblueblue/react-quickstart/README.md

 A quick and minimal React starter kit.
 Includes ES6, Sass, Gulp, and Webpack.

 React is great!
-But setting up a ES6/JSX dev environment with Webpack and GUlp is not so great :(
+But setting up a ES6/JSX dev environment with Webpack and Gulp is not so great :confused:.

-Use this repo to quickly jump into writing beautiful, modular React code!
+Use this repo to quickly start writing beautiful, modular React code!

 ## Quick Start